ChrisPenner/ChrisPenner.github.io/site/drafts/performance.md

 ## When to NOINLINE

-I've talked a lot about inlining so far, but there's also its counterpart: `NOINLINE`!
+I've talked a lot about inlining so far, but there's also its counterpart: `NOINLINE`.

-Most Haskellers have probably only seen this used in cases pertaining to `unsafePerformIO`; e.g.
+Most Haskellers have probably only seen this pragma used in situations pertaining to `unsafePerformIO`; e.g.

 ```haskell
 myGlobalVar :: TVar Int